EvaFrossard/EvaFrossard.github.io/index.md

 ### Content category

 A third and more daring reaction is to experiment and go out of your comfort zone, by trying new things (new topics, new styles...) and changing their Youtube identity.
-Maybe you're starting to think that Fortnite might be a tad bit too restrictive !
+Maybe you're starting to think that Fortnite might be a tiny bit too restrictive !

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">